 If a stock has been underperforming every year, the investor may decide to cut their losses and remove it from the portfolio in favor of another which has been overperforming.

-Or, if their portfolio has been underperforming the benchmark for a while, they may decide to switch up their strategy entirely and outsource the stock-picking to mutual funds or ETFs.
+Or, if their portfolio has been underperforming the benchmark for a while, they may decide to switch up their strategy entirely and outsource the stock-picking to mutual funds or exchange-traded funds (ETF).

 On the other hand, if their portfolio is consistently beating the market, they can make the decision to reduce their risk if the market falls (risk-averse investors) or increase their risk if they believe they can continue outperforming the market (risk-seeking investors).
 Either way, the CAGR provides the necessary information to analyze stocks and portfolios better.

-The CAGR is also important because it uses a compound rate, as opposed to a simple rate shown earlier.
+The CAGR is also important because it uses a compound rate, as opposed to a simple rate, as shown earlier.
 The compound rate is the true return and can therefore be compared to other forms of investments more easily.